x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/complete-pending-certificate-requests.md

 - Estimated time to complete: 5 minutes.

-- The procedures in this topic require you to have created a new certificate request on the Exchange server, sent the certificate request to the CA, and received the certificate from the CA. For more information, see [Create an Exchange 2016 certificate request for a certification authority](create-ca-certificate-requests.md).
+- The procedures in this topic require you to have created a new certificate request on the Exchange server, sent the certificate request to the CA, and received the certificate from the CA. For more information, see [Create an Exchange Server certificate request for a certification authority](create-ca-certificate-requests.md).

 - In the EAC, you need to retrieve the certificate file from a UNC path (`\\<Server>\<Share>` or `\\<LocalServerName>\c$\`).
 In the Exchange Management Shell, you can use a local file path.